 Institutions seeking to renew their accreditation or initially applying for accreditation are required to use the updated Program Description template.
 To assist institutions in completing the new Program Description template, expanded instructions have been developed, and references to relevant pages in the new Guide are included with most questions to assist in understanding and responding to the issues.

 European versions are now available:

 New Position Statements

 AAALAC International’s Council on Accreditation has adopted six Position Statements to address several points in the 8th edition of the Guide for the Care and Use of Laboratory Animals (NRC 2011) that required interpretation for institutions participating in the accreditation program.
 Draft versions of the Position Statements underwent a 30-day public comment period.
 The Council conducted a detailed review of the comments and made modifications to the Statements, as appropriate.
-The Council acknowledges the excellent input of the numerous colleagues and professional organizations which contributed additional insight and perspective to the development of the Position Statements.
-In accordance with AAALAC International’s Bylaws, the Executive Committee of AAALAC’s Board of Trustees subsequently ratified the six Position Statements.
+The Council acknowledges the excellent input of the numerous colleagues and professional organizations that contributed additional insight and perspective to the development of the Position Statements.
+Following that input, the Position Statements were ratified.

 The new Position Statements address:

 - Selecting the Appropriate Standard(s) for the Care and Use of Agricultural Animals

 - Social Housing